satvikb/COP4600-Term-Project/README.md

-We used the given nutshell as a starting base.
+We used the given micro shell as a starting base.

 Satvik Borra contributions: